Alicia Vikander: Career

+1997–2014: Rise to prominence

 Vikander started her acting career at age seven, starring in a production of Kristina från Duvemåla at The Göteborg Opera, which was written by Björn Ulvaeus and Benny Andersson from ABBA, performing in the play for three and a half years.
 She appeared in several musicals at the Opera, such as The Sound of Music and Les Misérables.
 In 1997 she participated in the TV4 children's singing show Småstjärnorna; she performed the Helen Sjöholms song, "Du måste finnas".
 She won her episode with praise from the judges for her stage presence.

-Vikander trained in ballet from age nine with the Svenska Balettskolan i Göteborg (1998–2004).
-At 15, Vikander moved from Gothenburg to train at the ballet's upper school in Stockholm, living on her own.
-She trained one summer at the American Academy of Ballet in New York.

-At age 16, she almost left school to commit fully to the television series she worked on with director Tomas Alfredson, realising her passion for acting.
-Her dance career was sidelined in her late teens due to injuries.
-She auditioned for drama school but was turned down twice.
-At one point, Vikander was admitted to law school but she never attended, following her dreams to become an actress instead.